mostofashakib/ML-DS-Interview-Practice/README.md

 # ML-DS-Interview-Practice
-This is my implementation of HackerRank's Machine Learning, Natural Signal Processing, Image Processing and Statistics Challenges.
+This is a repository for my implementation of HackerRank's Machine Learning, Natural Signal Processing, Image Processing and Statistics Challenges.